-“We at Nummelan Palloseura want to we want to invest in our sports development by providing tools to help our coaches and that is why we are also willing to invest in tools that help our coaches.”
+“We at Nummelan Palloseura want to invest in our sports development by providing tools to help our coaches and that is why we are also willing to invest in tools that help our coaches.”

 For several years now, sports clubs have been investing in digital tools to manage their websites, invoice their teams, set up events and collect athletes’ registration data.
 Existing digital tools for clubs also help them in their sport support activities.
 Clubs that care about sport have also started to invest in digital tools for coaching.
 Modern coaching tools can collect sports data, store training content in one place and listen more closely to the feelings and thoughts of athletes.